GLEYSONRN/GLEYSONRN/README.md

 ### [Google DeepMind - Master’s Degree Research](https://github.com/GLEYSONRN/mastersdegree)

-This repository contains the implementation and results of a research study conducted at UNICAMP under the Google DeepMind Scholarship for the São Paulo Center for Energy Transition Studies (CPTEn).
-The study analyzed time series data from the photovoltaic energy plant at the Multidisciplinary Gymnasium (GMU-PV).
-The research focused on identifying patterns in energy production, developing forecasting models, and implementing fault detection techniques using advanced machine learning and deep learning methodologies.
+This repository presents the implementation and findings of a research study conducted at UNICAMP under the Google DeepMind Scholarship for the São Paulo Center for Energy Transition Studies (CPTEn).
+The study analyzed time series data from the photovoltaic energy plant at the Multidisciplinary Gymnasium (GMU-PV), aiming to identify patterns in energy production, develop forecasting models, and implement fault detection techniques using advanced machine learning and deep learning methodologies. **As a result, the research achieved a 15% reduction in the cost of contracted energy.**

 The table below presents the performance of different forecasting architectures: